-Condition 4: Clusters $s_a$ and $s_b$ can be merged iff $a=a_0 \Rightarrow b \ge b_0$ .
+Condition 4: Clusters s_a and s_b can be merged iff $a = a_0 \Rightarrow b \ge b_0$.

-This implication says that if we merge the same cluster $s_a$ as previously, the index of the second cluster must be greater than that of the previously merged cluster $s{b0}$ .
-In other cases ( $a > a_0$ ), the inequality b > a from condition 3 is sufficient to satisfy also the condition 2.
+This implication says that if we merge the same cluster s_a as previously, the index of the second cluster must be greater than that of the previously merged cluster s{b0} .
+In other cases ($a > a_0$), the inequality b > a from condition 3 is sufficient to satisfy also the condition 2.

 The non-redundant search tree for the previous example is illustrated in Fig. 3.
 At the first level, the permutation creates the merges: (AB) (AC) (AD) (AE) (BC) (BD) (BE).
-We can see that after the merge (B)+(C), the merge (A)+(C) do not appear any more because of condition 3, and it already exists in the branch where (AC) was constructed before (BD).
-Furthermore, if the previous merges created clusters (AC) and (BD), the cluster (ACBD) does not appear any more as it has already been created by the sequence (A)+(B), (AB)+(C), (ABC)+(D).
+We can see that after the merge (B)+(C), the merge (A)+(C) do not appear anymore because of condition 3, and it already exists in the branch where (AC) was constructed before (BD).
+Furthermore, if the previous merges created clusters (AC) and (BD), the cluster (ACBD) does not appear anymore as it has already been created by the sequence (A)+(B), (AB)+(C), (ABC)+(D).

-Fig. 3.
+Figure 3.
 Example of non-redundant search tree.
 Branches that do not have any valid clustering have been cut out.

 The condition 3 removes redundant clusterings but there still exist partial branches that cannot be completed (resulting in too few clusters).
-For example, after the merge sequence (AB) and (CE), there would be no more valid merges left because the permutation criterion does not allow us to add new vectors in the cluster (AB) any more, and because the merge (CE)+(D) would break the intra cluster order.
+For example, after the merge sequence (AB) and (CE), there would be no more valid merges left because the permutation criterion does not allow us to add new point in the cluster (AB) anymore, and because the merge (CE)+(D) would break the intra cluster order.
 Such branches can be eliminated using rather simple bounds for the permutation loop.

-When we permute new cluster pairs for merge, we always start to permute from the pervious cluster $s{a0}$ , and consider all potential pairs in a loop.
-Clusters pairs ( $s_a$ , $s_b$ ) to be considered are such that $1 \le a < b \le m$ , where m is the current number of clusters.
+When we permutate new cluster pairs for merge, we always start to permute from the previous cluster s{a0} and consider all potential pairs in a loop.
+Clusters pairs (s_a , s_b) to be considered are such that $1 \le a < b \le m$, where m is the current number of clusters.
 The index a also indicates how many clusters have been completed by now.
 This is because they are not allowed to be included in the merge operation any more due to condition 3.